icopy-site/awesome/docs/awesome/free-for-dev.md

   * [getform.io](https://getform.io/) - Form backend platform for designers and developers, 1 form, 50 submissions, Single file upload, 100MB file storage.
   * [HeroTofu.com](https://herotofu.com/) - Forms backend with bot detection and encrypted archive.
 Forward submissions via UI to email, Slack, or Zapier.
 Use your own frontend, no server code required.
 Free plan gives unlimited forms and 100 submissions per month.
   * [HeyForm.net](https://heyform.net/) - Drag and drop online form builder.
 Free tier lets you create unlimited forms and collect unlimited submissions.
 Comes with pre-built templates, anti-spam, and 100MB file storage.
+  * [Tally.so](https://tally.so/) - 99% of all the features are totally free.
+Free tier lets you have these: unlimited forms, unlimited submissions, email notifications, form logic, collect payments, file upload, custom thank you page, and many more.
   * [Hyperforms.app](https://hyperforms.app/) — Create form to email and more in seconds and without backend code.
 The Personal account gives you up to 50 form submissions per month for free.
   * [Kwes.io](https://kwes.io/) - Feature rich form endpoint.
 Works great with static sites.
 Free plan includes up 1 website with up to 50 submissions per month.
   * [Pageclip](https://pageclip.co/) - Free plan allows one site, one form, 1,000 submissions per month.